-Kuwait is generally conservative but tolerant when it comes to dress code.
+Kuwait is generally conservative but tolerant when it comes to the dress code.
 The attitude to dress is relaxed, but visitors (both men and women) are advised not to wear excessively revealing clothing in public places, as a sign of respect for local culture and customs.
 This also applies to public beaches, where swimmers should avoid excessively revealing swimming suits.
-Unless otherwise indicated, official events usually require non-locals to wear formal dress; a suit and tie for men and an evening dress for women.
+Unless otherwise indicated, official events usually require non-locals to wear a formal dress; a suit and tie for men and an evening dress for women.

 Kuwait has an arid climate.
 Kuwait has a huge temperature difference between winter and summer.
 Rainfall in the nation varies from 75 to 150 millimeters (2.95 to 5.91 in) a year.
-In summer, average daily high temperatures range from 42 to 50 °C (108 to 122 °F. The summers are quite long, punctuated mainly by dramatic dust storms in March and April when northwesterly winds cover the cities in sand.
+In summer, average daily high temperatures range from 42 to 50 °C (108 to 122 °F. The summers are quite long, punctuated mainly by dramatic dust storms in March and April when northwesterly winds cover the cities in the sand.
 In late summer it is more humid.
-By the end of October all of the hot weather is over, and colder winter weather sets in, dropping temperatures to as low as −6 °C (21 °F) at night.
-On the other hand, daytime temperature is between 10–17 °C (50–63 °F).
+By the end of October, all of the hot weather is over, and colder winter weather sets in, dropping temperatures to as low as −6 °C (21 °F) at night.
+On the other hand, the daytime temperature is between 10–17 °C (50–63 °F).
 During this time, there are brief but strong thunderstorms.
 Frost occurs when the temperatures drop below 5 °C (41 °F).

 Kuwait’s winter is colder than in other Persian Gulf countries.
 Kuwait experiences colder weather because it is situated farther north, and because of cold winds blowing from upper Iraq and Iran.
 In Kuwait, precipitation usually occurs from October until April (mostly in November).

 Passports and visas are required for U.S. citizens traveling to Kuwait.
 U.S. citizens can obtain visitor visas at the port of entry in Kuwait, and at this time, U.S. citizens are not charged a fee.
-Passports must be valid for at least six months from the date of entry into Kuwait, otherwise travelers risk being denied entry.
+Passports must be valid for at least six months from the date of entry into Kuwait, otherwise, travelers risk being denied entry.
 The Government of Kuwait has advised that they will not accept limited-validity (emergency) passports and bearers of such passports will not be granted visas at the airport.
 U.S. citizens with residency in Kuwait must obtain prior approval from Kuwaiti immigration authorities to enter on a temporary passport.